productinfo/Charts-MvvmCross/MVVMChartingWithShinobiChartsAndMvvmCross.md

         {
             base.ViewDidLoad ();

+            // Create a chart
-            var chart = new BoundShinobiChart (View.Bounds, SChartAxisType.Number, SChartAxisType.Number);
+            var chart = new ShinobiChart (new RectangleF (0, 40, View.Bounds.Width, View.Bounds.Height-40),
+                                          SChartAxisType.Number, SChartAxisType.Number);
+            chart.AutoresizingMask = UIViewAutoresizing.FlexibleDimensions;
+            // Create a datasource helper
+            _dsHelper = new BindableDataSourceHelper<ExampleDataClass> (chart,
+                            () => { return new SChartLineSeries (); },
+                            "Time", "Lower");
             Add (chart);

+            // Create a UISlider
-            var slider = new UISlider (new RectangleF (10, 120, 300, 40));
+            var slider = new UISlider (new RectangleF (0, 0, View.Bounds.Width, 40));
             slider.MinValue = 0;
             slider.MaxValue = 5;
+            slider.AutoresizingMask = UIViewAutoresizing.FlexibleWidth;
             Add (slider);
         }
     }

 Here we've created the 2 controls and added them as subviews.
+We created the datasource helper specifying:
+- The `ShinobiChart` we wish it to manage the data for
+- A lambda describing how to create a new `SChartSeries` object
+- The names of the properties on our domain objects we wish to use as the x and y values for the data points.

+## Binding to the view-model

 Binding is done differently on each of the supported platforms - most use additions to the XML layout specification to bind a particular control to a property on the view-model but this isn't an option for iOS.
 Therefore binding is done in code:

     public override void ViewDidLoad ()
     {
         ...

+        // Create the binding
-        var set = this.CreateBindingSet<ChartView, ShinobiDemo.Core.ViewModels.ChartViewModel> ();
+        var set = this.CreateBindingSet<ChartView, ChartViewModel> ();
-        set.Bind (chart).For (s => s.Data).To (vm => vm.Source).OneWay();
+        // Bind the datasource helper to the view model set.Bind (_dsHelper).For (s => s.Data).To (vm => vm.Source).OneWay();
+        // And the UISlider
         set.Bind (slider).To (vm => vm.Frequency);
         set.Apply ();
     }

 We've created a binding set from the current view to the viewmodel, and then created the individual bindings for the controls.
-The chart is a little more complicated because we've got to specify which property on the chart gets bound to which property on the view-model, and also that the binding is one-way - i.e. it's not possible for the chart data object to update the view-model's data.
+The datasource helper is a little more complicated because we've got to specify which property on the helper gets bound to which property on the view-model, and also that the binding is one-way - i.e. it's not possible for the helper object to update the view-model's data.
 The `UISlider` binding is a little easier - it's two-way and the default binding on the control is the one we want to use.